 - If you’re above average height, you might want to choose a pad that extra-long so your feet don’t hang off the end.

 The warmth of a sleeping pad is indicated by its R-value, a measure of a material’s resistance (R) to heat loss.
 Higher numbers indicate greater warmth.

-If you’re snow camping, consider combining an inflatable pad with a closed-cell pad.
+If you’re winter camping or sleeping on snow, consider combining an inflatable pad with a closed-cell pad.
 Two pads provide better cushioning, insulation, and protection from accidental punctures.
 The combination will also help keep moisture away from your sleeping bag.

 - For winter camping use a pad with an R-value of 4 or higher.